s4ntos/gdrive/README.txt

 THANKS
 ------

-Ben Samuel for his work in installing google-docs-fs on Mac OSX. invernizzi.l for his work on providing a Ubuntu package. miGlanz for writing the truncate() function, fixing Issue 6.
+Scott C. Walton for providing the first version I used in http://code.google.com/p/google-docs-fs Ben Samuel for his work in installing google-docs-fs on Mac OSX. invernizzi.l for his work on providing a Ubuntu package. miGlanz for writing the truncate() function, fixing Issue 6.